 In the United Kingdom, however, you will have to ensure the heating system for both the main house and the conservatory adhere to the local building regulations.

-Building regulations compliance is obviously an extra headache, which you will not have to face, were you to install electric radiators for your conservatory.
+Building regulation compliance is obviously an extra headache, which you will not have to face if you were to install electric radiators for your conservatory.

 In addition, if the main house and the conservatory heating are not separated, you will have no control over the fluctuating temperatures between the conservatory and the main home.